 Seismograph Sales & Lease in Pennsylvania

-Seismic Surveys, Inc. is an authorized distributor for Instantel® seismographs.
+SSI is an authorized distributor for Instantel® seismographs.
 We offer the full line of Instantel® seismographs for sale and can facilitate your calibration and maintenance needs.
 If you are interested in a quotation for a seismograph or accessories purchase, or need to have a seismograph that you own serviced or calibrated, please contact us.

 We maintain a fleet of over 200 seismographs.
 If you are interested in a seismograph rental or remote seismograph applications, please contact us.